CityofToronto/bdit_anomalous_counts/README.md

 **2. Trend Deviation Detection**

   In order to detect overall trend deviations from historic data, STL decomposition was used.
 In a similar way to 15 minute detection, historical data is retrieved given a combination of attributes.
 The data is decomposed, and the trend component of the data is isolated.
 The new data is appended to the historic trend.
-We detect deviant new trends through the classic Box-Plot outlier detection method, i.e. given a new trend point x, x must lie within
+We detect deviant new trends through the classic Box-Plot outlier detection method, i.e. given new data points, less than a quarter of the new data points must sit within the following range

   <img src="http://latex.codecogs.com/gif.latex?Q3%20&plus;%201.5*IQR%20%5Cgeq%20x%20%5Cgeq%20Q1%20-%201.5*IQR" />